 It was resolved that Council adopts the motions from the closed committee of Council.

-GENER/ AL MANAGER CHAIRMAN

-This is t he minutes of the Assets & Operations Committee meet ing held on Tuesday 8 April 2025
+This is the minutes of the Assets & Operations Committee meeting held on Tuesday 8 April 2025.

-The Me eting closed at 2:32pm.

-6 CLOSE MEETING

 8.3 MINUTES OF THE ECONOMIC DEVELOPMENT AND VISITATIONS COMMITTEE MEETING HELD ON 8 APRIL 2025